📄

 The Idea

-Change tracking captures what changed and why.
-When procedure revision 2.0 is approved, the system shows a complete audit trail: "Changes from 1.9 to 2.0: Added requirement for pH verification (line 47), removed outdated reference to Model X equipment (line 62), added safety callout for chemical compatibility (new section 5.3).
-Change reason: Equipment upgrade and regulatory alignment with FDA guidance GMP-2024-0315.
-Approver: Jones, Mary (Quality Manager).
-Approval date: 2024-11-15.
-Effective date: 2024-12-01."
+Change tracking shows what changed and why: "Revision 2.0: Added pH verification (line 47), removed Model X reference (line 62), added safety callout (section 5.3).
+Reason: Equipment upgrade and FDA guidance alignment.
+Approver: Jones, Mary.
+Date: 2024-11-15.
+Effective: 2024-12-01."

 How It Works